flrs/HampelFilter/README.md

 Download
 --------
-An archive with the library can be downloaded form the [releases page](https://github.com/flrs/HampelFilter/releases).
+An archive with the library can be downloaded from the [releases page](https://github.com/flrs/HampelFilter/releases).

 Installation
 ------------